dra2020/topojson-client/README.md

 </script>
 ```

+## This Fork

+This fork of topojson-client provides some additional features over the base repository:

+* It packs coordinates and arc indices into packed ArrayBuffers instead of using the standard inefficient representation of arrays of arrays of point arrays.
+This saves almost two orders of magnitude in memory use.
+* It fixes a bug in the handling of self-touching polygons when generating the GeoJSON representation (think of a figure eight).
+* It adds the splice API for combining multiple packed topologies into a single packed topology without having to generate the intermediate unpacked GeoJSON collection and unpacked topology.

 ## Installing

 If you use NPM, `npm install topojson-client`.
 Otherwise, download the [latest release](https://github.com/topojson/topojson-client/releases/latest).
 You can also load directly from [UNPKG](https://unpkg.com) as a [standalone library](https://unpkg.com/topojson-client@3).
 AMD, CommonJS, and vanilla environments are supported.
 In vanilla, a `topojson` global is exported: